JrSchild/Ghost/doc/final-report.md

 Features:
 - Show list of users with their highscore.
-- Clear users, clear scores with a UIActionSheet.
+- Clear users/scores with a UIActionSheet.
 - Go back to MainViewController.

 Notable properties
 - UserModel passed through from MainViewController

 ### Class Overview: Models
-Models store data that need to be shared across the application.
-Some of them can be persisted by implementing storage methods.
+Models store data that need to be shared across the application and hold specific methods for controlling its data.
+Some models can be persisted by implementing storage methods.
 More on that in the next chapter.

 #### DictionaryModel
 Stores an entire dictionary for a language.